billygr/fortisandbox-cli/README.md

 # fortisandbox-cli
-A tiny-lightweight python script to interact with Fortisandbox :)
+A tiny-lightweight python script to interact with Fortisandbox :) via JSON-RPC